9 days, 8 nights. Northwest Vietnam 9-day motorbike tour.

 After lunch, we have the afternoon free to explore the dreamlike grasslands.
 These beautiful grasslands of Moc Chau have the best of both worlds, breathtaking scenery and some of the most favourable climate, in the Northwest mountains.
 Moc Chau’s flora is diverse, ranging from forests and tea plantations to fruit orchards.

 We can walk to the local dairy farms and sample products from the local processing factories.
-Dairy produce is Moc Chau’s speciality and is exported to many other countries.
+Dairy produce is Moc Chau’s specialty and is exported to many other countries.

 Day 5: Phu Yen – Tuan Giao.
 210 km, ~6 hrs.